mahesh1810/MultiStepperSyringePump/README.md

 # MultiStepperSyringePump

-This repo contains Arduino code to operate multiple stepper motors for their application as an automatic syringe pump.
+This repo contains an Arduino code to operate multiple stepper motors for their application as an automatic syringe pump.

 Serial Inputs:
 a---> Enter distance linear guide 'a' has to move :